This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

-A bandage will cover the wound area to keep it clean and dry.
+A bandage will cover your lesion area to keep it clean and dry.
 You can go home when your healthcare provider says it is okay.
+Your lesion area may heal in 4 to 6 weeks.
+Larger areas may take as long as 14 weeks to heal.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.